String-Latin/DIN-91379-Characters-and-Sequences/README.md

 They are based on the information in [DIN 91379 (Beuth Verlag)](https://www.beuth.de/de/norm/din-91379/353496133)[^1].

-For automatic processing please rely on the given code points, the characters are just for illustration, non printable characters have bin replaced in latin_list_*.txt.
+For automatic processing please rely on the given code points, the characters are just for illustration, non printable characters have been replaced in latin_list_*.txt.

 - [latin_groups.txt](https://github.com/String-Latin/DIN-91379-Characters-and-Sequences/blob/main/latin_groups.txt) Groups
 - [latin_letters_1.3.txt](https://github.com/String-Latin/DIN-91379-Characters-and-Sequences/blob/main/latin_letters_1.3.txt) All letters and sequences